-Based on assumptions as at 31 December 2022 and the strategy in section 3.2, the Open Fund's 1 year 90% Value at Risk is around £9m on a Technical Provisions basis.
-This means that there is a 1 in 10 chance that the Open Fund's assets will fall in value by around £9m or more over a one-year period.
-When deciding on the current investment strategy, the Trustee believed this level of risk to be appropriate given the Trustee's and employer's risk appetite and capacity, given the Open Fund's objectives.
+At 30 September 2023 the Open Fund's Reserve Assets were invested in cash and there were no uninsured liabilities.
+The Trustee is in the process of implementing the strategy for the Open Fund residual assets as described in section 3.2.
+When deciding on the current investment strategy, the Trustee believed the level of risk to be appropriate given the Trustee's and employer's risk appetite and capacity, given the Open Fund's objectives.